26 Best Virtual Games to Play on Zoom

 Time: 15-20 minutes | Players: 6-30 people | Materials: Zoom whiteboard or Skribbl.io

-Word Categories: Movies, office life, hobbies, food, travel destinations, or company-specific terms for work teams.
+Word Categories: Movies, office life, hobbies, food, travel destinations, or even company-specific terms for a personalized twist.

 6. Virtual Trivia